sampsyo/cs6120/content/blog/2019-11-13-loop-perforation/index.md

 However, the promise of loop perforation (along with many other optimizations that rely on dynamic analysis) is that we can run the expensive analysis on a small, representative input, and have the performance improvements scale to much larger examples.
 For this silly toy, imagine we wanted to sum a list of millions of numbers—we would not need to rerun analysis, but could simply use the same executable.

+[^1]: Perforated programs could be non-deterministic even if the original program was not.
+For instance, the perforated `alloc-loop` reads allocated but uninitialized values, which are vestigal, meaningless bytes from a bygone age.

 ### Design Decisions

 We made the following design decisions in our implementation:

-- Our driver is less clever about "critically testing" (that is, determining which loops are safe to perforate) than the original paper.
+- Our driver is less clever about "criticality testing" (that is, determining which loops are safe to perforate) than the original paper.
 In particular, in addition to not implementing backtracking when combining loop perforation rates, we do not use Valgrind or anything similar to detect memory errors in perforated runs, and instead rely only on process return code and the user-defined accuracy metrics.
 - In some implementations of loop perforation, rather than modifying the induction variable directly the pass instruments an additional counter to each loop.
 For example, this is the approach taken in [ACCEPT's loop perforation pass][].